atvs1478/sq/README.md

 A=<gpio>,B=<gpio>[,SW=gpio>[,volume][,longpress]]
 ```

 HW note: all gpio used for rotary have internal pull-up so normally there is no need to provide Vcc to the encoder.
-Nevertheless if the encoder board you're using also has its own pull-up that are stronger than ESP32's ones (which is likely the case), then there will be crosstalk between gpio, so you must bring Vcc then.
-Look at your board schedmatic and you'll understand that these board pull-up create a "winning" pull-down when any other pin is grounded.
+Nevertheless if the encoder board you're using also has its own pull-up that are stronger than ESP32's ones (which is likely the case), then there will be crosstalk between gpio, so you must bring Vcc.
+Look at your board schematic and you'll understand that these board pull-up create a "winning" pull-down when any other pin is grounded.

 ### Buttons
 Buttons are described using a JSON string with the following syntax